trozware/troznet/_posts/2015-03-08-new-site-for-trozware.md

 	- tables
 	- syntax-highlighting

-For comments, I have switched to Disqus, but I am not sure about it yet.
+For comments, I have switched to [Disqus][8], but I am not sure about it yet.
 I will evaluate over the next few weeks.
 In WordPress, I used a plugin to handle the spam that inevitably arrived.
 I am hoping that Disqus will protect me from that, but I have to see how good a job it does and whether the few real comments are worth it.
 A better option might be to turn off comments completely and just have a contact form (which I have added using [Formspree][4]).

 Working in Markdown is great.
 I love how I can have a really clean look in my editor and still end up with well formatted HTML.
 I use Coda 2 on my Mac as my standard web editor, so that is what I am writing in now.
 I will probably experiment with other Markdown editors as I go.
 And for any Mac users out there working in Markdown, I highly recommend [Brett Terpstra's Markdown Service Tools][7].

+**Update:** I couldn't get  Disqus to apply the old comments to the posts on this new site, and given the low volume of legitimate comments, I have decided to turn off commenting.
+If anyone wants to say something, use the Contact link at the top right to send me a message and I will add it to the post if required.

 [1]: http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/
 [2]: http://pixyll.com